Time Management Foundations: Build a System That Survives Real Life

 You make a plan on Monday.
 By Wednesday, it’s gone.
 Three unexpected requests, two longer-than-expected meetings, and one conversation with a colleague – and suddenly your time management system is just reactive scrambling.

 Here’s what most time management guides get wrong: they hand you a technique (a matrix, a timer, a blocking method) and tell you to apply it.
-But Claessens and colleagues reviewed decades of research and found that success depends on three core behaviors: assessing your time, planning what matters, and monitoring whether the plan held [1].
+But Claessens and colleagues reviewed empirical research and found that time management behaviours relate positively to perceived control of time, job satisfaction, and health, and negatively to stress [1].
+Research in this space consistently points to three core behaviors: assessing your time, planning what matters, and monitoring whether the plan held.
 Notice what is absent from that list – any specific technique.

 Time management fails not from a lack of tools but from the absence of a feedback loop between planning and what actually happens.
 You create a plan on Monday morning.
 By Tuesday afternoon, three unplanned requests have destroyed it.
 Without a way to assess what happened and adjust, most people abandon the system entirely.